one-at-a-time/Voicer/README.md

 # Voice your words with a minimalist interface with smooth n' clear output

-## Using Google's Text-To-Speech library 'gts'
+## Using Google's Text-To-Speech library 'gtts'

 `but it has only female voice`